List of Slayers characters: Ceifeed

-Darkstar Dugradigdo
+Dark Star

-Darkstar Dugradigo is one of the four Demon Kings created by the Lord of Nightmares.
-He is the main antagonist of the Black World, and appears in the Slayers TRY anime attempting to cross over into the Red World and cause further destruction.
+Dark Star Dugradigo (デュグラディグドゥ, Dāku Sutā Duguradigudu) is one of the Dark Lords of the four worlds alongside Ruby-Eye Shabranigdu, Chaotic Blue and Death Fog.
+He is the main antagonist of the Black World, but is only referred to by name in Slayers.

+In the Slayers TRY anime, he attempts to cross over into the Red World and cause further destruction.
 The gods of the Black World aim to destroy him using the five weapons he created: Gorun Nova (the Sword of Light), Ragudo Mezegis, Nezzard, Bodigar, and Galvayra.

-In his own world, Darkstar is the equivalent of Shabranigdu in power, as Volphied is the equivalent of Ceifeed.
-Darkstar devours Volphied, but grows so powerful that he can't control his own power, and becomes a being seeking only the destruction of everything.
-However, Valgaav reveals that Darkstar "devoured" Volphied by mutual agreement between the two.
+In his own world, Dark Star is the equivalent of Shabranigdu in power, as Volphied is the equivalent of Ceifeed.
+Dark Star devours Volphied, but grows so powerful that he can't control his own power, and becomes a being seeking only the destruction of everything.
+However, Valgaav reveals that Dark Star "devoured" Volphied by mutual agreement between the two.
 They realized how meaningless the eternal fight between gods and monsters was, and fused to bring "purification" to the worlds by destroying and remaking them so that gods and monsters would not have to constantly fight.

-Half monster and half god, the new Darkstar merges with Valgaav, who is the same combination.
-Darkstar's "astral body" is different from those of any other monster, making magic useless against him.
-Darkstar can only be defeated by the five weapons he created.
-When Filia and Xellos combine the powers of Light and Dark, of Ceifeed and Shabranigdu, and unleash it through the five weapons of Darkstar, the resulting Chaos force vanquishes him for good.
+Half monster and half god, the new Dark Star merges with Valgaav, who is the same combination.
+Dark Star's "astral body" is different from those of any other monster, making magic useless against him.
+Dark Star can only be defeated by the five weapons he created.
+When Filia and Xellos combine the powers of Light and Dark, of Ceifeed and Shabranigdu, and unleash it through the five weapons of Dark Star, the resulting Chaos force vanquishes him for good.